Chapter 5: Trust, Authority, Identity & Search Rankings

 If search engines can decide to trust links or social accounts, can they learn to trust websites?
 Absolutely.
 Many SEOs believe that site trust plays a big role in whether a site will succeed or fail from a search perspective.

 Is your site an authority?
 Is it a widely recognized leader in its field, area, business or in some other way?
 That’s the goal.

 No one knows exactly how search engines calculate authority and, in fact, there are probably multiple “authority” signals.
 The type of links your site receives (lots of quality or ‘neighborhood’ links?) or social references (from respected accounts?) and engagement metrics (long clicks?) may all play a role in site authority.
-Of course, negative sentiment and reviews may hurt site authority as covered below:
+Of course, negative sentiment and reviews may hurt site authority.

 Then again, sites do change just like people do, and often for the better.
 Changes aren’t taken in isolation.
 Other factors are also assessed to determine if something worrisome has happened.

 Similarly, a site with a history of violating guidelines and receiving multiple penalties may find it more difficult to work their way back to search prominence.
 We increased the weight of this factor, in part because we’re seeing that Google doesn’t forget things like Penguin easily.

 In the end, a good overall track record may help you.
 An older, established site may find it can keep cruising along with search success, while a new site may have to “pay its dues,” so to speak, for weeks, months or even longer to gain respect.

 You can also read up on articles which look specifically at domain registration issues: